 In December 2015, an Enhanced Equipment Trust Certificate ("EETC") pass-through trust was created to issue pass-through certificates to obtain financing for new E-175 aircraft.
-At December 31, 2021, we had \$152.1 million of equipment notes outstanding issued under the EETC financing included in long-term debt on the condensed consolidated balance sheets.
+As of March 31, 2022, we had \$141.7 million of equipment notes outstanding issued under the EETC financing included in long-term debt in the condensed consolidated balance sheets.
 The structure of the EETC financing consists of a pass-through trust created by Mesa to issue pass-through certificates, which represent fractional undivided interests in the pass-through trust and are not obligations of Mesa.